ga-wdi-remote/js-dom-hw-stopwatch/README.md

 `Stopwatch`, `Display`, and `EventHandlers`, each of which is responsible for handling a different part of the application.

-`Stopwatch` holds the actual logic of the stopwatch:
+`Stopwatch` holds the actual business logic and data of the stopwatch:
 (a) maintaining a 'state' (i.e.  running vs not running), (b) managing the 'time' on the stopwatch, and performing basic actions like
     starting and stopping the timer, and
 (c) keeping track of and creating 'lap' records.

-`Display` is responsible for showing the data managed by `Stopwatch` in the browser by changing the time display and the lap list.
+`ViewEngine` is responsible for showing the data managed by `Stopwatch` in the browser by changing the time display and the lap list.

-`EventHandlers`, as the name suggests, holds all of the various event handlers that the app will use.
-Rather than just writing anonymous functions for handlers, the app's original designers wanted to give each of those handler functions names so that they could (eventually) be tested programattically.
+`AppController`, as the name suggests, sits on top of and controls the application as a whole -- it handles UI events and moves data from one component to another.
+Its methods will get attached as event handlers to different elements in the DOM (which is why they have names like `onClickStart`, `onClickStop`, etc).

 Detailed specifications for each of these components (also known as _**unit specs**_) can be found in the [`spec`](./spec) directory.
 Unlike the